Princess Anne Office

 Do: Always take higher liability limits on your home and auto policy… it is inexpensive and provides protection against lawsuits that can wipe you out.
 Always compare higher deductibles on your Home and Auto policies and see if there is a worthwhile savings.
 Drop collision on older cars if the savings makes sense.
 Always try and get Guaranteed Replacement Cost on your home’s real property coverage (building).
 As your assets grow consider an umbrella policy.
 It gives extra liability protection at a low cost.
 Try and combine home and auto coverage with one company for extra discounts.

 Don't: Drive around with the minimum State Limits on your auto policy; it is the quickest way to lose all your savings and future income.
 If you can’t findGuaranteed Replacement Cost on your home then make sure you do not underinsure at the beginning of the policy, check the value every year and request at least 50% Extended Replacement Cost coverage.
 Do not split up cars with different insurance companies since you miss out on extra discounts.
-Avoid reporting small claims which can count against your record and raise your premiums

 Do: Purchase a plan that provides “full restoration” benefits which takes over all the work with creditors, government agencies, collectors, police, social security, etc… if you do become a victim.
 Make sure the plan covers all risks of ID Theft… not just credit related issues.
 Always order your free credit report from each credit bureau once a year.
 Take advantage of free consumer services to help reduce your risk.
-Enroll your entire family in a plan since children are prime targets of Identity Thieves.

 Don't: Purchase plans offering credit monitoring or fraud alert programs as their method of protection as they only deal with credit issues and leave you unprotected against all other forms of Identity Theft.
 Do not fall for hokey advertising hype with limited fine print guarantees.
 Never enroll in credit score improvement or monitoring services.
-Do not pay for services which are free and you can do yourself.